amytang0/tldr-travel/README.md

 If you put "lima", it'll search for "Lima, Peru" and hopefully that'll find the right place on the map.
 If not, play around with it to get what you want mapped.

-`link` markers when you click on them open up the corresponding city guides.
+`link` markers, when you click on them will open up the corresponding city guides.
 Nothing is needed within the div and `data-name` should just be the city's name.
 Use this type if you want to write a whole city guide about the place.

 Within the `routes-meta`, there are also two types of possible route divs -- ones with a `route` class and ones with a `polyline` class.